CurrencyCloud/currencycloud-swagger/data/local/pages/integration-guides/collections-with-screening.md

 | CAD | Electronic Funds Transfers (EFT) |
 | GBP | Faster Payment Service (FPS) |

-You have 23.5 hours to respond.
-If no response is received in this time, the default action is to accept the transaction.
+If no response is received within 23.5 hours, the default action is to accept the transaction.
 The transaction will then undergo our internal screening.

 Both your decision and our internal screening result are required before the transaction is processed.
 If both parties approve, the funds are credited to the beneficiary's account.
 If either party rejects the transaction, the funds are automatically returned to the original sender for the payment rails specified above.
 For other payment rails, the funds should be manually returned.

 ### Push notifications